 - Next thing you will need to do is measure the clear space above the floor—the height of the space where you plan on storing things.
 Only measure until you hit the lowest object on the ceiling.
 If your warehouse uses hanging lights or has beams running across the ceiling, measure to those objects.
 If you don’t, measure all the way up to the ceiling.

 - Next, figure out the cubic storage.
 You can do this by taking the new height measurement that you just collected and multiplying it by the square footage measurement you got in Step Two.
 This calculation will give you the total cubic feet of your storage area.

-Remember, the total cubic feet of storage can’t be overflowing with the things you need to store in your warehouse.
+When you calculate storage space in warehouse settings, ensure the total cubic feet of storage doesn’t overflow with the things you need to store in your warehouse.
 There needs to be plenty of room to work in so workers can safely and quickly navigate your storage area and access whatever they need.
 This means you should plan to have only a portion of the storage space utilized; 25 percent is the common and safest amount.
 More than that and you’ll find your workers will work slower from all the clutter and even possibly injure themselves inside the mess.

 The Best Ways To Utilize Your Storage Space